About the GNS

 Members are encouraged to report their findings to the county recorders to ensure that we continue to hold important data about the county’s natural history.

 The GNS also holds regular illustrated talks by experienced naturalists, many of which are free to members.
 Guests are welcome to attend any talks but there will be a nominal entrance charge.
-For a list of illustrated talks coming up in the near future see our list of Diary Dates.
+For a list of illustrated talks coming up in the near future see our list of events.

 President: Mrs Anna Jones